The Arab Institute for Women

 Project: “Increased Capacity of Women Organizations Through the Implementation of the Associate Diploma in Gender in Development and Humanitarian Assistance”

-The Arab Institute for Women (AiW), through the Academy of Continuing Education (ACE) at LAU, given funding from the Embassy of Cyprus in Lebanon, is offering an Associate Diploma in Gender in Development and Humanitarian Assistance (GDHA).
+The Arab Institute for Women (AiW), through the Academy of Continuing Education (ACE) at LAU, given funding from the Embassy of Cyprus in Lebanon, offered an Associate Diploma in Gender in Development and Humanitarian Assistance (GDHA).
 The Associate Diploma consists of a technical training for applying a gender perspective to development and humanitarian programming, based on three focus areas: (1) gender in conflict – addressing the women, peace, and security agenda; (2) integrating gender in development programming; and (3) gender-based violence (GBV) prevention and response.
-It will provide practical skills needed to address the full range of gender issues in development and humanitarian contexts in Lebanon, the Arab region, and even beyond.
-The main objectives of the project are as follows:
+It provided practical skills needed to address the full range of gender issues in development and humanitarian contexts in Lebanon, the Arab region, and even beyond.
+The main objectives of the project were as follows:

 1. Developing an enhanced curriculum tailored to the needs of the target groups